Why Customer Service Employees Make Good Managers

 Customer service employees know that every new support interaction is a blank slate.
 That’s because everyone has differences in their thought processes, reaction mechanisms, or levels of altruism.
 Just like in chess, smart managers and service reps know not to push a pawn to move the same way as a knight.

-So good managers should know how to exploit the differences between people to challenge and lead employees in their own respective ways – the knowledge of which customer service reps already possess.
+So good managers should know how to exploit the differences between people to challenge and lead employees in their own respective ways – the knowledge of which, for example, your it help desk software rep already possess.
 As a result, managers should be able to adjust to every unique human situation and organize all of their “chess pieces” for an optimal outcome.

 What makes a manager bad?